TheClams/SystemVerilog/readme.md

  * List all undeclared signals

 ####Configuration
-To see all existing configuration option, go to Preferences->Package Settings->SystemVerilog->Settings (Default).
+To see all existing configuration option and edit your configuration, go to Preferences->Package Settings->SystemVerilog->Settings.

-To edit settings open the Settings (User), and add parameter with the value you want.

 ####Detail documentation
 For a detail documentation on the different features, check online documentation: http://sv-doc.readthedocs.org/en/latest .